hiphop-operation/Des222ProcessJournal/index.md

 immediately i am thinking of creating a website or app that responds to the weather and alerts the user of certain conditions.
 I want to do this because i think its something everyone can benefit from and is easily accessibly through mobile phones and computers.

+Another idea could be to use the acceloromator in the micro-bit to sense the movement on the back of a basketball hoop backboard to alert the user of activity in the area. this could be like a signal to say that people are playing nearby.
+I could also encorporate the microphone on the micro-bit to listen in and use the speaker to play an alert tone.

 I started by working through the modules for knowledge and inspiration.
 <br>